-We examined the risk of bias for each randomized trial in this review using criteria published in the Cochrane Risk of Bias Assessment Tool Version 2.
-Risk of bias was assessed by study outcome for each of the following aspects of the trials: randomization process, deviation from the intended interventions, missing outcome data, measurement of the outcome, selection of the reported results, and overall risk of bias.
+We examined the risk of bias for HERCULES trial in this review using criteria published in the Cochrane Risk of Bias Assessment Tool Version 2.
+Risk of bias was assessed by study outcome (i.e., 6-month CDP) for each of the following aspects of the trial: randomization process, deviation from the intended interventions, missing outcome data, measurement of the outcome, selection of the reported results, and overall risk of bias.
 Two reviewers independently assessed these domains.
 Any disagreements were resolved through discussion or by consulting a third reviewer.
-Clinical trials that did not have a corresponding peer-reviewed journal article were assessed on their publicly available sources of information, such as ClinicalTrials.gov record and statistical analysis plan.